MEET THE TEAM

 Joe Sousek is National Coordinator of Labour for a New Democracy.
 He has previously been an elected member of the LCER executive and the Electoral Reform Society council, and co-founded Make Votes Matter.
 Prior to working in political campaigning he had a career in the civil service.

-caroline osborne - political & education officer
+caroline osborne - Trade union & political education officer

 alex zur-clark - parliamentary organiser